 Foot Protection

 When considering the foot protection of a shoe, we systematically look at different elements and how they work together to create cohesive protection while bombing down (or up) trails.
-In some cases, foot protection impedes sensitivity, another one of our scoring metrics.
-Some of the best trail shoes on the market strike the perfect balance between protection from unexpected trail hazards and sensitivity to feel what is beneath you.
+This includes underfoot protection as well as features like toecaps, debris-resistant fabric, and ankle gaiters.

 Considering all the elements that go into foot protection, here's the bird's eye view of how each shoe stacks up.

 One of the first things we look for when it comes to foot protection is a rock plate.
-Though more and more of the best trail shoes are being released without them, rock plates tend to boost a shoe's underfoot protection.
-A rock plate is a small panel within the shoe's sole that protects your feet from feeling the sharp points of rocks as you travel over them.
-Shoes that are released without rock plates often have a thicker underfoot cushion, or “stack,” to dampen the intensity of the trail.
+Rock plates can be made of different materials, but are most often plastic.
+They are small panels within the shoe's sole that protect your feet from feeling the sharp points of rocks as you travel over them.

 The underfoot stack of a shoe provides protection for your soles.
 Sometimes a rock plate is embedded for additional protection, other times the shoes rely on cushioning to create this effect.